mattsantand/pynumericalphasematching/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyNumericalPhasematching's documentation!
+Welcome to PyNumPy's documentation!
 ====================================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: Resources:

-   waveguide
-   noise
-   pump
-   phasematching
-   utilities
+   tutorials
+   how-to
+   apiguide
+   references